 However, the estimation of multipliers is empirically challenging, because macroeconomic policies are rarely exogenous to macroeconomic conditions.
 Fiscal expenditure may increase during economic upturns because of looser budget constraints, or during the downturns under a countercyclical fiscal policy.
 Credit is endogenous because credit demand and possibly credit supply are procyclical (Bernanke and Gertler, 1995; Adrian and Shin, 2010).
 An empirical identification of the multipliers therefore requires policy shocks that are exogenous to macroeconomic conditions.
-This paper uses regional credit and expenditure shocks stemming from subnational political cycles, as we will describe below, as a source of such exogenous variation.
-Another challenge is to control for the changes in macroeconomic conditions that coincide with the exogenous shocks.
-Here, we follow Nakamura and Steinsson (2014) and study the effect of a relative credit or expenditure shock in one region-compared to other regions-on its relative output, thus controlling for the aggregate macroeconomic conditions.
+Following Nakamura and Steinsson (2014), we study the effect of a relative credit or expenditure shock in one region-compared to other regions- on its relative output.
+We use provincial credit and expenditure shocks stemming from subnational political cycles, as we will describe below, as a source of such exogenous variation.
+We use fixed effects to control for aggregate macroeconomic conditions and centralized fiscal, monetary, and exchange rate policies.
+2 In addition, our estimate of the fiscal multiplier captures expenditure shocks that are independent of tax adjustments because variations in provincial expenditure has little or no effects in local residents' tax burden due to characteristics of fiscal federalism in China in our sample period.

 We achieve identification in three steps.
-In the first step, we note that the tenure of provincial party secretaries is a source of exogenous variation in credit and fiscal expenditure in Chinese provinces.
-This is based on two formally-tested observations.
-The timings of the appointments (and reappointments) of provincial party secretaries are largely predetermined by the tenure of the previous secretary and the national political cycle.
-Consequently, they are unrelated to local economic conditions.
-Moreover, provincial party secretaries have incentives to use stimulus
+In the first step, we note that the tenure of provincial party secretaries is a source of exogenous variation in credit and fiscal expenditure in Chinese provinces.3 This is based on two formally-tested observations.
+The timings of the appointments (and reappointments) of provincial party secretaries are largely predetermined

-$^2$ For example, the literature of fiscal multipliers often uses shocks to military spending; see Spilimbergo et al., 2009, for a review.
+$^{^2}$ For example, the literature of fiscal multipliers often uses shocks to military spending; see Spilimbergo et al., 2009, for a review.
 Some literature on fiscal multipliers has addressed the endogeneity problems with structural vector autoregressions (VAR).
 However, the validity of VAR results hinge on the model's structural assumptions.
 In the context of China, Wang and Wen (2013) estimates a fiscal multiplier of 2.83 in the short-run and 6.51 in the long-run.
 There are also some literatures applying instrumental approach to estimate the fiscal multipliers in China.

-&lt;sup>3 In a framework similar to Nakamura and Steinsson (2014), Guo et al. (2016) use central-local earmarked transfers interacted with a dummy variable for National Poor Counties status as an instrument for local public spending.
+In a framework similar to Nakamura and Steinsson (2014), Guo et al. (2016) use central-local earmarked transfers interacted with a dummy variable for National Poor Counties status as an instrument for local public spending.
 Their estimate of the county-level fiscal multiplier is about 0.6.

-&lt;sup>4 The provincial party secretary is the de facto person in charge of the province while the provincial governor takes the second political ranking in the province (Li and Zhou, 2005).
+3 The provincial party secretary is the de facto person in charge of the province while the provincial governor takes the second political ranking in the province (Li and Zhou, 2005).
 In alternative specifications (not reported), we substituted province secretary's tenure with province governor's tenure.
 Our main conclusions are not affected although the effects are in general smaller.